 I must be absolutely clear: this is not medical advice.
-I am not advocating for anyone to do what I did or to believe that my experiences are ultimately true and therefore applicable to everyone.
+I am not advocating for anyone to do what I did and I do not believe my experience is true or applicable to every situation.
 This is only a reflection on what I have personally experienced.
-If others can learn from my mistakes in order to benefit themselves, then that's great.
-But as I mention in many places on this website, every person's health is very different, and what may be useful for me may not be useful for someone else.
+If others can learn from my mistakes in order to benefit themselves, that's great.
+But ultimately every individual's health is different, and what may be useful for me may not be useful for someone else.

-But a couple years ago I had my first lung collapse.
-A lung collapse (pneumothorax) in CF is caused by advanced bronchiectasis and severe inflammation stemming from chronic, uncontrolled infection in my left upper lung.
+Then in 2015 I had my first lung collapse.
+A lung collapse (pneumothorax) in CF is caused by advanced bronchiectasis and severe inflammation stemming from chronic, uncontrolled infection in the lungs.
 I had a pleuradesis operation, but a few months later I had a smaller collapse again in the same spot.
 It became clear to me that I was now at a stage in my disease where the lung damage I was experiencing was accumulating and becoming irreversible.
 I knew in that moment that I had to do everything in my power to preserve the lung capacity that I have left.
 It caused me to rethink my approach to treating my lung infections and resisting the use of antibiotics.
-I was beginning to understand that I needed to be more aggressive in my antimicrobial regimen, and that waiting for excessively long periods of time between antibiotics may be doing more harm than good.
+I was beginning to understand that I needed to treat my infections more aggressively and that waiting for excessively long periods of time between antibiotics might have been doing more harm than good.
 While the gut microbiome can recover somewhat from a disturbance caused by antibiotics, lung scarification from chronic infections cannot be reversed.

 A Change in Tactics

-I realized that in the years of religious avoidance of antibiotics, there were no significant developments in the two major fears I had (developing antibiotic resistance and degrading my gut microbiome), at least not in a way that was directly attributable to my use of antibiotics.
-My digestion had improved significantly during that period, but that could also be attributed to many things including a major shift in my diet, better exercise, and the regular use of digestive herbs, prebiotics, and probiotics.
+I realized that in my years of dogmatic avoidance of antibiotics, there were no significant developments in the two major fears I had (developing antibiotic resistance and degrading my gut microbiome), at least not in a way that was directly attributable to my use of antibiotics.
+My digestion had improved significantly during that period, but that could be attributed to many things including a major shift in my diet, better exercise, and the regular use of digestive herbs, prebiotics, and probiotics.
 There were no major changes to my sputum cultures during that time other than a slight improvement in antibiotic sensitivites, but those also could have been due to the use of herbs that inhibit bacterial resistance to antibiotics (like thyme, goldenseal, or rosemary).
-So while there were some fairly clear drawbacks to my avoidance of antibiotics in terms of lengthy periods of uncontrolled infection and permanent lung damage (I lost about 5% of lung function during that time), there were not significant benefits, at least none that I could measure.
-I did, however, learn a lot and in experimenting with antibiotic alternatives I discovered many things that have helped other people in very real ways.
+So while there were some fairly clear drawbacks to my avoidance of antibiotics in terms of lengthy periods of uncontrolled infection and permanent lung damage (I lost about 5% of lung function during that time), there were no measurable benefits to the lungs.
+I did, however, learn a lot, and in experimenting with antibiotic alternatives I discovered many things that have helped other people in very real ways.

 Since starting this regimen I have more energy and feel sick and fatigued much less often, which allows me to exercise more, improving my airway clearance and overall strength, as well as my quality of life.
 I think that's a big point I want to make: my new routine improves my quality of life so that I am happier and more active, which improves my overall health.
-I am still very focused on maintaining a strong and diverse microbiome, so I supplement daily, always, with probiotics and eat a diet high in prebiotic plant fibers.
+I am still very focused on maintaining a strong and diverse microbiome, so I supplement daily with probiotics and eat a diet high in prebiotic plant fibers and fermented foods.

 Things to Note

 I must admit though that there is a big variable in here that has contributed to the overall improvement in my health in addition to this new antibiotic routine: supplementing with testosterone.
-Since I am a transgendered person identifying as trans-masculine, I have been supplementing with testosterone for about a year and a half.
-Alongside top surgery, it has radically improved my life in more ways than I can express.
-This has to do both with finally getting the treatment that I've needed for my whole life, improving my mental state and reducing my dysphoria, giving me much more energy, and also helping to remediate the negative effects that estrogen has on cystic fibrosis (I've written a really dense scientific paper on estrogen's role in CF if anyone is interested).
-I could write a separate article on this if anyone is interested.
+Since I am a transgender person identifying as trans-masculine, I have been supplementing with testosterone for about a year and a half.
+Alongside top surgery, testosterone has radically improved my life in more ways than I can express.
+This has to do both with finally getting the treatment I've needed my whole life, improving my mental state and reducing gender dysphoria, giving me more energy, and helping to remediate the negative effects that estrogen has on cystic fibrosis.